 Civil defences for prosecution for illegal working

-There is a civil defence from prosecution for illegal working and Civil Penalty Notice from the Home Office.
-The defence is also referred to as a ‘statutory excuse’.
+The civil defence from prosecution for illegal working and Civil Penalty Notice is referred to as a ‘statutory excuse’.

-If you employ a non-EEA worker who is subject to immigration control and it turns out that they are working illegally you will have a defence to the imposition of a Civil Penalty Notice (or statutory excuse) if you carried out the right to work check in accordance with the illegal working legislation and Home Office guidance.
+If you employ a worker who is subject to immigration control and is working illegally you have a defence to the imposition of a Civil Penalty Notice (or statutory excuse) if you carried out the right-to-work check in accordance with the illegal working legislation and the latest Home Office guidance.

-Given the potential civil fine of £20,000 per illegal worker , the reputational damage through the Home Office publishing details of companies fined for employing illegal workers and the potential loss of your sponsor licence and thus your ability to continue to employ your existing non-EEA workers and any future non-EEA national recruits, the importance of company directors and HR teams understanding the right to work checks and having easy to follow and well documented procedures in place cannot be overstated.
+Given the potential civil fine of £20,000 per illegal worker, the importance of company directors and HR teams understanding the right-to-work checks and having easy to follow and well-documented procedures in place cannot be overstated.